andreiraduglavan/The-Simpsons-face-detection-and-characters-recognition/README.md

   <img src='data/salveazaFisiere/detections/detections_homer_simpson_9.jpg' float='right' >
 </div>

 <br>Finally, the best classifier got MAP of 0.87 for detections.
-The scores for recognition were not tha impressive.
+The scores for recognition were not that impressive.
 Bellow you can check out the graphs.

 <div align='center' min-width=820>
   <img src='data/salveazaFisiere/average_precision_all_faces.png' width=300 float='left'>